Showing all 12 results

 First introduced by Burpee Seeds in 1902, at a time when the most popular sweet corn were all white varieties.
 According to Burpee a skilled gardener in Greenfield, Massachusetts developed this variety because he wanted the earliest corn in the area.

 Marigold: Sonoran Sunset$5.50 $5.50

-Rich Sweetness 132 is a beautiful reddish brown melon, about the size of a baseball, striped with golden yellow and very fragrant, with a Pina Colada-like aroma and flavor.
+Rich Sweetness 132 is a beautiful reddish brown melon, about 3-4 inches in diameter, striped with golden yellow and very fragrant, boasting a Pina Colada-like aroma and mild flavor.